Xiang of Xia

-Xiang (相) is the name of a king of the semi-legendary Chinese Xia dynasty who is said to have reigned during the 3rd millennium BC.
+Xiang (相 (Xiāng, Hsiang)) is the name of a king of the semi-legendary Chinese Xia dynasty who is said to have reigned during the 3rd millennium BC.
 He was the fifth king of the Xia dynasty.

 Life

 Xiang was preceded on the throne of Xia by his father Zhong Kang, and before that by his uncle Tai Kang.

 Reign according to the Bamboo Annals

 Xiang ascended the throne in the year of Wuxu and set his capital in Shangqiu.

 In the first year of his reign, he sent troops against the Huai Barbarians and Fei Barbarians (畎夷, aka Quanyi).
 In the third year, he sent troops to the Feng Barbarians and Huang Barbarians.

 In his 7th year, "the hordes of Yu came to make their submission", while in the 8th year, the warlord Han Zhuo killed Hou Yi.
 Han Zhuo also sent his son Jiao against Ge.

 In his 9th year, Xiang moved his court to Zhenguan.

 In the 15th year, Xiang's vassal, Xiangtu duke of Shang, "prepared carriages and horses, and removed to Shangqiu".

 In the 20th year, Han Zhuo conquered Ge.
 In the 26th year, Han Zhuo ordered his son Jiao to fight in Zhenguan.
 In the 27th year of Xiang's reign, Jiao attacked Xia at Wei in Zhenxun.